ChifiSource/ToolipsSession.jl/README.md

 - Added `SwipeMap`.
 - Moved most `AbstractComponentModifier` functions to `Toolips`.
 - Revised `RPC` peer system
-- `Auth` now built into this module.
+- `Auth` system now built into this module.
 - `htmlcomponent` is now part of [ToolipsServables](https://github.com/ChifiSource/ToolipsServables.jl)
+- added `in` binding for `ComponentModifier`
+- added `prevent_default` binding for each function.
+- Improved docs/testing.
+- Improved memory usage.

-`Toolips` and `ToolipsSession` are both overhauled in these versions -- a lot of things were moved around.
+`Toolips` and `ToolipsSession` are both overhauled in these versions -- a lot of things were moved around, and a lot of significant improvements were made.
+This package remains similar exactly the same in high-level functionality; other than the move from `bind!` to `bind` and `rpc` these changes will not break existing software that uses `ToolipsSession` (aside from of course the differences in loading the module with `Toolips` `0.3`.
+I am really looking forward to getting this version out, and doing exciting things with it.
 ###### 0.3.6
 - expanded on client modifier interface
 - fixed unicode indexing errors